-The Library’s staff and physical collections are based at the Arrendale Library in Demorest.
-This location features a collection of 90,000 printed volumes, 15 public access computers, four group study rooms, two conference rooms, a WEPA printing kiosk, and seating for more than 100 patrons across three floors.
+The Library’s staff and physical collections are located at the Arrendale Library, located on the Quad at the Demorest campus.
+The building features a collection of 70,000 printed volumes, 11 public access computers, four group study rooms, two conference rooms, a Lions Print printer, and seating for more than 100 patrons across three floors.

 The 3rd floor is the main entrance floor from the Quad.
 It contains the current and popular reading collection, public-access computers and student printing, and librarian offices.
 The academic book stacks are located on the 2nd and 4th floors.
 Private and collaborative study areas are available on all three floors.